UCObservatories/lick_searchable_archive/doc/developer/deployment.rst

     * The machine must use Ubuntu as its OS
     * You must have a user that can ssh to the target machine without being prompted for a password.
     * That user must have sudo acceess.
     * A database data partition.
-(Which will be formatted and mountedduring the deployment).
+(Which will be formatted and mounted during the deployment).
     * Permission to NFS mount the archive file storage.

 For example, for the current ``Quarry.ucolick.org`` machine I've been using the ``localdusty`` account.